amirhosein13/4Acodeforces/README.md

-this is answer 4A codeforces
+the answer is 4A codeforces